shoyo/jindb/docs/README.md

 ### Database buffer
 Jin, like other disk-oriented databases, implements a database buffer.
 The database buffer is managed by the buffer manager, which is responsible for fetching and flushing blocks that are held in an in-memory buffer pool.
-Holding blocks in memory reduces disk access and drastically speeds up query execution.
-The managed "buffer pool" for a database serves a similar purpose to virtual memory for RAM.
+Holding blocks in memory reduces the need for disk access and drastically speeds up query execution.
+The managed buffer pool for a database serves a similar purpose to virtual memory for RAM.

 The buffer pool is internally represented as a vector of buffer frames.
-A buffer frame may or may not contain a block fetched from disk, so are represented as an `Option<Block>`.
+A buffer frame may or may not contain a block fetched from disk, so is represented as an `Option<Block>`.
 Threads may access the buffer pool vector without acquiring a latch (i.e. the vector itself is not wrapped in any `Arc` or `Mutex`).
 However, in order for a thread to index the buffer pool and access a specific buffer frame, a reader-writer latch must first be acquired.
 Once the latch is acquired,